 Having experienced sleep paralysis since childhood, I know how it feels to have these scary stints occurring at night.
 The evil you feel around you or even on top of you is so real and bloodcurdling.
 I struggle to move but not even a muscle budges.
 I try to scream but of no use.
 The monster gets more powerful and scares me to hell with its growing demonic dominance.

 Sounds like a scene from a horror movie?
-But unfortunately, this incidence is from real life.
+But unfortunately, this incident is from real life.
 As I have stayed all alone for long times, these terrifying tremors keep disturbing me, and I have always wanted to know why does sleep paralysis happen?
 Does this nightmare trouble you too?

 Although there is still much to be known about sleep paralysis, let’s have a look at this waking nightmare get some understanding about how to be free from it.